Wetland draws birds and birders near the Lake Erie shore.

 Coastal wetlands are critically important to a healthy Lake Erie, and they are imperiled.
 One of the most ambitious projects in Metroparks history is to restore part of a 1,000-acre wetland near the lakeshore in Jerusalem Township.

-Howard Marsh, on State Route 2 at Howard Road, showcases six miles of water trail for canoeing and kayaking and five miles of dike-top trails for hiking.
+Howard Marsh has six miles of water trail for canoeing and kayaking, and five miles of dike-top trails for hiking and bicycling.

 A Park in Progress